 The ski squat is a powerful tool, but it isn't the only great preparation for skiing and boarding.
 General core, hip and leg strength are all crucial focus areas.
 Lunges, one-leg squats and balance exercises can further contribute to a healthy, impressive ski season.

-For more information on ski exercises and related topics, look over the links on the next page.
+For more information on ski exercises and related topics, look over the links below.

 Related HowStuffWorks Articles

 - Darr, Deanna.
 "Squat, Thrust, Ski."
 BoiseWeekly.
 Nov.
 25, 2009.http://www.boiseweekly.com/boise/squat-thrust-ski/Content?oid=1332512

 - "Ski squats."
 ABCBodybuilding.http://www.abcbodybuilding.com/exercise3/skisquat.htm

 - Likness, Jeremy.
 "Utilizing Squat Variations."
 Bodybuilding.http://www.bodybuilding.com/fun/likness23.htm